What is LRAP?

 Employer Certification Form for Spouse - Once selected for the program, married recipients must have your spouse's employer complete this certification form in order for you to receive LRAP funds.

-Promissory Note - Recipients accepted into LRAP prior to January 2013 must complete this promissory note prior to each disbursement of LRAP funds.
+Promissory Note - Recipients accepted into LRAP prior to January 2013, and who are not "reimbursement" recipients, must complete this promissory note prior to each disbursement of LRAP funds.

 W-9 - Once selected for the program, you must complete the IRS form W-9 in order to receive your first LRAP check.
 This form only needs to be completed once.